anup-moitra/md102-intune-virtual-company-lab/05-application-deployment/microsoft-store-app-deployment.md

 6. Confirm the device has internet access.
 7. Wait for Intune reporting delay.

+### Available apps do not appear in Company Portal

 If available apps do not appear in Company Portal:

 1. Confirm the app is assigned as **Available for enrolled devices**.